 This will depend on previous pest management practices and whether insecticide resistance is present in the target pest population.
-If you suspect resistance, consult your local entomologist.
+If you suspect resistance, consult Dr Paul Umina or your local entomologist.

 How do I prevent spray failures into the future?